binarylogic/authlogic/CONTRIBUTING.md

 ### Non-Security Issues

-Please use github issues only for bug reports and feature requests.
+Please use github issues only for bug reports and feature suggestions.

 ### Usage Questions